anoma/nspec/docs/tutorial/basics.md

 !!! note

     Be aware that todos are automatically removed from the online version.
+If you want to keep them, set `todos: True` in the front matter.